Claude Gonçalves: Gil Vicente

 Gonçalves returned to the Portuguese top flight in summer 2019, agreeing to a contract at Gil Vicente FC.
 He scored his first goal for the club on 19 October, closing the 2–0 defeat of F.C.
 Penafiel in the third round of the Taça de Portugal.
 His first in the league came two months later, at home with Vitória de Guimarães (2–2).

 Ludogorets

 In May 2021, Gonçalves joined PFC Ludogorets Razgrad of the First Professional Football League, with the deal being made effective on 1 July.
 He won the Bulgarian Supercup on 17 July after beating PFC CSKA Sofia 4–0, and at the end of his debut campaign was also crowned national champion.

 Gonçalves won a further two domestic leagues until the end of his tenure, totalling 121 appearances and nine assists.

 Legia Warsaw

 On 15 June 2024, Gonçalves signed a three-year contract with Polish Ekstraklasa club Legia Warsaw.
+He scored his first goal on 25 July, closing a 6–0 home win over Caernarfon Town in the second qualifying round of the UEFA Conference League in injury time.

+Gonçalves featured 60 minutes of the 4–3 victory against Pogoń Szczecin in the final of the Polish Cup.

+Maribor

+On 6 July 2026, Gonçalves moved to NK Maribor on a two-year deal.